In a Nutshell

 We are a small family farm.
 We raise registered Icelandic sheep, also chickens, Buff & Muscovy ducks.Our guardians are Jack & Elliot, two llamas.

 All of our animals here are raised without the use of hormones or antibiotics, humanely raised, cage free, free range.
 The chickens are fed natural & certified organic feed and omega supplements.
 We have also been getting great veggies from one of the grocery stores for all of the animals.
 The sheep are totally grass fed along with alfalfa hay, with the occasional veggies, never grain as they don't require it at all.

 The Lord is my Shepherd....Psalm 23

 All of our ewes are given molasses in the water or just a tub of it to enjoy.
 We also supplement with Braggs organic apple cider vinegar.
 This is great for added nutrition, for their fleece and digestion.
 They also recieve salt with selenium and occasionally sea kelp.
 We have also been able to give them lots of fresh vegetables thanks to a local store.

 CLRC & volunteer scrapie program

 * Our sheep are bred for fleece, meat and milk.
-We have alot of leadersheep in our flock, therefore, alot of intelligence too.
-The other thing I look for is the temperment to be calm and friendly, as it gets passed to the offspring.
+We have allot of intelligence in our flock.
+The other thing I look for is the temperament to be calm and friendly, as it gets passed to the offspring.
 Also good horn conformation and build is important.